New Plant Start-Up and Training Systems Implementation

 • Transition from family-led leadership to private equity structure.

-• Startup of a new plant in Warren to support Midwest expansion.
+• Launching a new plant to support Midwest expansion.

 • Critical need to professionalize and scale operations while preserving legacy values.

-• Cultural integration, turnover readiness, training, and onboarding infrastructure were lacking.
+• Cultural integration, change readiness, training, and onboarding infrastructure were lacking.

 Our Role and Approach: Performance Solutions Partners was engaged to support startup operations and workforce development.
 We brought hands-on implementation across five integrated workstreams: